mervintab/threat-hunting-scenarios/README.md

 ## 🚨 Response Actions

-- Device `threat-hunt-lab` was isolated from the network.
+- Device `merv-winten-lab` was isolated from the network.
 - Direct manager of the user was notified.
 - Additional monitoring was implemented for related systems.